cetoh/CivilizaSim/README.md

 # How To Play The Game

-*As of v1.0.4, this is now unnecessary and a GUI has been created to give the player an easier method without coding to play*
+*As of v1.0.4, this is now unnecessary.
+A GUI has been created to give the player an easier method without coding to play*

 You can instantiate your own civilization in the `GenerateCivilizations.java` class.